slobodanantonijevic/SimpleOpenWeatherKT/README.md

 # SimpleOpenWeatherKT
 Simple Weather App that I have built due to some spare time, to keep myself in touch with Kotlin since it has been a while since I've last struck some serious code in that context.
+The app is pretty much a minimized hand written port of [SimpleOpenWeather](https://github.com/slobodanantonijevic/SimpleOpenWeather)

 The app uses free account of [OpenWeatherMap API](https://openweathermap.org/api)